-I have in the past spoken to audit committee members and former audit committee members that I've asked about the length of the meeting and challenges it represents.
+I've asked about the length of the meeting and

+challenges it represents.
 I will brainstorm with the new Chair and to potentially bring the audit committee meeting subjects and topics and timing at a future meeting so that the committee members can deliberate amongst themselves on the best path to go forward.
 But we -- we are not unlimited in time, so it is important to recognize and thank the committee members for that.

-With respect to the audit committee's motion on the chief auditor's reporting line at the June 17th audit committee meeting there was a motion This is still in process. for that.
+With respect to the audit committee's motion on the chief auditor's reporting line at the June 17th audit committee meeting there was a motion for that.
+This is still in process.
 We are still working on scheduling a meeting with the school board chair, Dr. Rosalind Osgood and the audit committee chair.
 I have met with Dr. Osgood twice on this matter as recently as yesterday.
 And now it's just a matter of setting up that particular meeting.
 I've also met with Interim Superintendent Dr. Vickie L. Cartwright on Monday regarding this.
 So at this point it is a matter of scheduling.

 And then with respect to your parking passes as audit committee members, they are pending.
-We are working with the department to process them to finish them up.
-You can still use your current parking passes until we contact you, unless you don't have a parking pass and we'll go ahead and Michele will be able to get that to you.
+We are working with the department to process them ahead and bring that speaker in before that agenda item is presented, and then that will then allow the audit committee members to hear what the public comment is and be able to address that during that piece.